Exyro2025/maison-temoin/README.md

 # Maison Témoin

-Maison Témoin is a post-close home stewardship program designed for residential developers.
+Maison Témoin is a construction-phase residential systems authority layer designed for high-value developers building at portfolio scale.

-The service transforms the traditional warranty year into a structured, documented stewardship experience that reduces warranty noise, protects developer reputation, and creates defensible records.
+The service establishes a manufacturer-referenced baseline record **post–rough-in and prior to drywall**, identifying materially significant deviations early—when correction is routine and downstream warranty noise is avoidable.

 ---